PyCQA/flake8/docs/source/internal/contributing.rst

 If you have the ability to edit an issue or merge request's labels, please do so to make search and prioritization easier.

-Flake8 uses milestones with both issues and merge requests to provide other contributors direction about when an issue or merge request will be delivered.
+Flake8 uses milestones with both issues and merge requests.
+This provides direction for other contributors about when an issue or merge request will be delivered.